mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *harmony is one phase of the law whose spiritual expression is love.*
+> *it is well to remember that the entire universe, with one trifling exception, is composed of others.*

 </div>
 <!-- quote-end -->